Anorth1997/FinancialOnlineBudgetingSystem/deliverables/iteration-03.plan.md

 #### Artifacts

-List/describe the artifacts you will produce in order to organize your team.

- * Artifacts can be to-do lists, task boards, schedule(s), etc.
- * We want to understand:
+ * A screenshot of our Trello Board.
-   * How do you keep track of what needs to get done?
+   * Trello helps us keep track of what needs to be done and add priorities to each work
-   * How do you prioritize tasks?
-   * How do tasks get assigned to team members?
+ * Slack: private chat
+   * Used for group discussions and task assignment

 #### Git / GitHub workflow